-L. Usha Devi obtained her Bachelor's Degree in Science and Master's Degree in Library and Information Science from the University Of Mysore, Mysore, She has been serving as Assistant University Librarian at Bangalore University, Jnana Bharathi, Bangalore for the last 28 years.
-Ushadevi has also secured Master of Philosophy Degree in Library and Information Science.
-She has contributed 12 research papers at various National and International seminars and conferences .She is a life member of professional associations/organisations: Indian Library Association, Indian Association for Special Libraries and Information Centres, Indian Association for Teachers in Library and Information Science and Karnataka Library Association.
-Her areas of research interest are Library User Study and Organisation and Use of Grey Literature.
+L. Usha Devi obtained her Bachelor's Degree in Science and Master's Degree in Library and Information science from the University of Mysore, Mysore.
+She has been working as an Assistant University Librarian at Bangalore University, Bangalore for the last 30 years.
+Smt Ushadevi also possesses an M.Phil Degree in Library and information Science and Post graduate diploma in English language teaching, Postgraduate Diploma in Human Resource Management also.
+She has 5 years of postgraduate teaching experience in Library and information science and presented and published 14 research papers at National and International level seminars and conferences .She is a life member of professional associations: ILA, IASLIC, IATLIS, KALA, and AKELPA.
+Her areas of research interest are: User studies, Organizations and Use of Grey literature, Citation Studies.
 Email: ushachowdappa@yahoo.in

-Marcus Vaska is librarian at the Health Information Network Calgary (HINC), Holy Cross Site.
-He was a former librarian for the Physician Learning Program (PLP), a collaborative initiative between the Universities of Alberta and Calgary, funded via an Alberta Medical Association (AMA) trilateral agreement, where he was responsible for assisting physicians in their research, and addressing their perceived and unperceived learning needs.
-Prior to that position, he was a librarian at the University of Calgary's Health Sciences Library.
-Marcus' current interests focus on educational techniques aimed at creating greater awareness and thereby bringing grey literature to the forefront in the medical community.
+Marcus Vaska is a librarian with the Health Information Network Calgary, Holy Cross Site, providing research and information support at an Alberta Cancer Care research facility.
+A firm supporter of embedded librarianship, Marcus engages himself in numerous activities, including instruction and research consultation, with research teams at Holy Cross.
+Marcus' current interests focus on educational techniques aimed at creating greater awareness and bringing grey literature to the forefront in the medical community.
 Email: mmvaska@ucalgary.ca